Juvar1/RFPowerMeter/README.md

 All parts are open source.
 The program is solely written in C++.
 The program is very simple and with its 200 lines of code it uses only 4.6kB of program memory.
 AtMega328P-PU chip is used.

 The bootloader must first be programmed using external programmer.
 I personally like to use Arduino™ as ISP and Arduino™ IDE.
-Be sure to choose the Arduino™ Nano from the Tools→Board menu.
+Be sure to choose the Arduino™ Uno from the Tools→Board menu.
 After installing the bootloader, the program can be uploaded using same setup.

 Program does not use any external libraries.
 Only standard built-in power saving related libraries are used.